Godfred Yeboah Dame

 Godfred Yeboah Dame (born 5 June 1979) is a Ghanaian lawyer and politician.
 He is a member of the New Patriotic Party.
 He was previously the deputy Attorney General and Minister of Justice.
-He is currently the Attorney General.

 Early life and education

-Godfred Yeboah Dame was born on 5 June 1979.
-He had his secondary school education at the Adisadel College in Cape coast, Central Region from 1989 to 1996.
+Dame was born on 5 June 1979 and hails from the Bono region.
+He received his secondary school education at the Adisadel College in Cape Coast, Central region from 1989 to 1996.
 He attended the University of Ghana where he completed with a Bachelor of Laws degree (LLB) in 2001.
 He moved to the Ghana School of Law where he obtained his professional certificate to practice law and was called to the Ghana Bar in 2003.
 He worked as private legal practitioner before entering politics.